chyon8/AI_consultant/replit.md

 # Wishket AI Smart Estimation

 ## Overview
-This is a React + Vite + TypeScript application that provides an AI-powered project estimation chatbot for IT projects.
-The app uses Google's Gemini AI to help users optimize project scope and budget by providing insights on modules, features, and cost drivers.
+This React + Vite + TypeScript application provides an AI-powered project estimation chatbot for IT projects.
+It leverages Google's Gemini AI and Anthropic Claude to optimize project scope and budget by offering insights on modules, features, and cost drivers.
+The application aims to streamline project planning from initial requirements to RFP generation, ensuring efficient and accurate project estimations.

----

-## STRICT DEVELOPMENT PROTOCOLS (REPLIT MODE)
+## User Preferences
 You are acting strictly as a **Logic Implementation Engine**.

 ### 1. VISUAL & UI IMMUTABILITY (Absolute Design Freeze)